oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

   ![interactive report](images/add-report-page.png " ")

-10. On Create Application wizard, add another page for ORDERS table, by clicking **Add Page** as done previously and select **Master Detail**.
+10. On the Create Application wizard, add another page for the ORDERS table by clicking **Add Page** as done previously and selecting **Master Detail**.

     ![master detail](images/master-detail.png " ")